MadCarter's

 Handy focal points for the install

-• - for partitioning use guided and encrypted if a new drive unless you now why and how not to
+• - for partitioning use guided and encrypted if a new drive unless you've reasons

 • - allow root